• Coronavirus Advice for Staff

 • We make learning relevant.

-• We thread careers information and SMSC through all aspects of our curriculum ensuring that pupils have suitably high aspirations for themselves and their community.
+• We thread careers information and Personal Development through all aspects of our curriculum ensuring that pupils have suitably high aspirations for themselves and their community.

 • We uphold the core principle that, ‘Reading is Power’.
 We have timely intervention for pupils who are below their chronological reading age, have weak writing skills and/or weak numeracy skills.